ros2-forest/forest/examples/contrast_stretch/README.md

 ### ros2_packages/

-This directory contains two ROS2 packages that shoudl be built ***on your PC*** (not on the Zynq board).
+This directory contains two ROS2 packages that should be built ***on your PC*** (not on the Zynq board).
 They are the packages that define the nodes that send and receive image data to/from the FPGA.
 There is one change that has to be done for files in this directory.
 In the send_img.py file (https://github.com/ros2-forest/forest/blob/master/examples/contrast_stretch/cs_512_64b/ros2_packages/cs_512_64b/cs_512_64b/send_img.py), the line:

 ```Python
 image_tiff = Image.open('/home/danielpi/Desktop/work/case_studies/contrast/imgs/test/512/' + self.images[self.i])
 ```

-Must be changed to the location of the imgs/ folder in your file system.
+Must be changed to use the location of the imgs/ folder in your file system.

 The node send_img.py puts the image in `uint64` format, publishes it to the fpga_in topic and plots it.
 The node receive_img.py subscribes to the fpga_out topic, and plots the output image.
-There is also a pc_sw_node.py that performs the contrast stretch operation in software.
+There is also a pc_sw_node.py node, which performs the contrast stretch operation in software.
 You can use it to compare the time taken to perform the computation in SW and in the FPGA HW.

 ## Running the Example Project